ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 ---
 title: How to identify scam tokens
-description: What are scam tokens, how do they make themselves look legitimate, and how to detect them to avoid the scam.
+description: Understanding scam tokens, how they make themselves look legitimate, and how to avoid them.
 lang: en
 ---

-# How to identify scam tokens {#how-to-identify-scam-tokens}
+# How to identify scam tokens {#identify-scam-tokens}

 One of the most common uses for Ethereum is for a group to create a tradable token, in a sense their own currency.
 These tokens typically follow a standard, [ERC-20](/developers/docs/standards/tokens/erc-20/).
 However, anywhere there are legitimate use cases that bring value, there are also criminals who try to steal that value for themselves.